 Like this past Saturday, when Jonathan and I were two days into a three-day juice cleanse.* We didn’t have a ton of energy, because we hadn’t consumed anything other than the eight vials of pre-made juices, some of which tasted like crushed garden snail (yes, that’s an assumption); so we tried to keep our three-days light on the activities.
-That usually means stay at home.
-I’ll end up engaged in one of my many hobbies like writing, painting, or cleaning out the closets, and Jonathan usually scratches his sack like a scrotum of potatoes on the couch….uh, yeah, you know what I meant.
+That usually means stay home and engaged in one of my many hobbies: writing, painting, or cleaning out the closets; and Jonathan usually scratches his sack like a scrotum of potatoes on the couch….uh, yeah, you know what I meant.
 Or he’ll use it as an excuse to go get a 90-mins massage, which is what he did last Saturday.

 We met Cassandra Snyder, our guide and resident New Orleans foodie-chef-television-producer aka “Soul of Nola”, and four fellow hungry tourists at Washington Square Park, where we were fitted on our cruisers and informed that it’s not illegal to bicycle without a helmet, or drunk for that matter.